 How does the effect of a transfer in the model accord with that seen in the historical data following the French indemnity payments?
-Figure 5 superimposes the baseline results from Figure 4 on the historical sample data from France.
-The data for GDP, the terms of trade, and consumption are de-trended for the 1860-1880 period, and the data shown represent deviations from trend.
-Although there in principle, the terms of trade may be stationary, it is clear from Figure 2 that there was a upward trend in the terms of trade for France over this period.
+Figure 5 superimposes the baseline results from Figure 4 (with a change of scale) on the historical sample data from France.
+The data for real GDP per capita, the terms of trade, and real consumption per capita are de-trended for the 1860-1880 period, and the data shown represent deviations from trend.
+The terms of trade may be stationary, in principle, but Figure 2 shows that there was an upward trend in the terms of trade for France over this period.
 Our aim is not to explain this trend, but rather the deviations that may be attributable to the transfer.
-For the net export share, we de-mean the series for the 1860-1880 period.
-Figure 2 showed that this share was consistently positive over this period.
+For the net export share, we demean the series for the 1860-1880 period.
+Figure 2 shows that this share was consistently positive over this period.
 Since we approximate around a steady state with zero net debt, the steady-state share of net exports is zero in the model.
 Hence it is appropriate to remove the mean from this series.

-Figure 5 establishes that the theoretical model with international capital markets generates a deterioration in the terms of trade that closely resembles the movement in the French terms of trade after 1871.
-Both in the data and the model, the terms of trade deteriorate by about 6 percent.
-In the model, this terms of trade deterioration is very persistent, since it is associated with a persistently lower consumption and persistently higher output in France, as the economy experiences a higher debt to GDP ratio, after borrowing to finance the transfer.
-In the data, the terms of trade falls back to its mean level within 4 years.
+Figure 5 establishes that the theoretical model with international capital markets generates a deterioration in the terms of trade that resembles the movement in the French terms of trade after 1871 quite closely.
+Both in the data and the model, the terms of trade deteriorate by about 6 percent, although the maximum terms of trade deterioration occurs slightly earlier in the model than in the data.
+In the model, this terms of trade deterioration is very persistent, since it is associated with persistently lower consumption and persistently higher output in France, as the economy experiences a higher debt-to-GDP ratio, after borrowing to finance the transfer.
+In the data, the terms of trade falls back to its mean level within four years.

 The movement of net exports in the data is also quite accurately captured by the model.
 The net export ratio rises by about 3 percent.
 However, the timing is slightly non-synchronous.
 The model predicts an immediate increase in 1871, as the transfer takes effect.
-In the historical data, there is a dip in the net export share 1871, but this is reversed in 1872, and there is a strong trade surplus for the next four years.
+In the historical data, there is a dip in the net export share in 1871, but this is reversed in 1872, and there is a strong trade surplus for the next four years.
 Again, due to consumption smoothing, the trade surplus in the model is more persistent than that observed historically.

-The movement of both consumption and output following the transfer is quite counterfactual.
-In the historical sample, both consumption and output are more than 12 percent below their mean levels in 1871.
-In the model, the effect of the transfer is to reduce consumption by about 2.5 percent, and raise output by about 1 percent.
-Output must rise, because the negative income effect of the transfer increases labour supply and reduces the real wage facing firms.
+In the model, the movements of consumption and output following the transfer are quite unlike the historical ones.
+In the historical sample, consumption and output are 11 and 10 percent respectively below their mean levels in 1871.
+In the model, the effect of the transfer is to reduce consumption by about 3 percent, and raise output by about 1.5 percent.
+Output rises due to the wealth-induced expansion in labour supply.
 The fall in consumption is muted by the presence of international capital markets.
 We also experimented with an alternative model specification in which there are no income effects on labour supply.
 In this case, the transfer leads to a fall in both consumption and GDP.
 But the size of the fall in GDP - and as before, consumption - is far less than observed in the data.
 The discrepancy between the model and historical sample with respect to the path of output suggests that it is important to account for the presence of other shocks.
 We return to this in the next section.